 Hazardous materials are substances that pose a risk to human health and the environment.
 They can be liquid, solid, sludge, or gas; and may be the byproducts of industrial/manufacturing operations or discarded commercial products such as pesticides and cleaning solvents.
 These materials can be stored inside buildings or outdoors, depending on the type of substance and local regulations.
-Due to the lack of available geo-referenced data and the very large number of hazardous materials sites in the project area, the assessment focused on a subset of regulated hazardous material sites: large and small hazardous waste generators (LQGs and SQGs) as defined by the federal Resource Conservation and Recovery Act (RCRA).
-Based on publically available data (from the US EPA) there are 152 LQGs and SQGs that generate hazardous waste in the ART project area.
+There is limited geo-referenced data about the majority of numerous sites that store or transport hazardous materials around the Bay Area.
+For this reason, our assessments have focused on a subset of regulated hazardous material sites that have geospatial and other data available.

 The release of hazardous materials into flood waters can expose people where they live, work, and recreate to substances that are harmful to their health and safety; and harm water quality.
 If released materials are highly persistent and very mobile, they can also have long-lasting and far-reaching impacts on wildlife and habitats.
 Facilities that generate or store hazardous materials are often job sites, and their disruption or closure can affect the economic health of the neighborhood, city, or region where they are located.